-Help your book sales with these 5 easy book marketing tips
+Help your book sales with these 5 easy author book marketing tips.

-Easy book marketing may sound a little trite.
-But the most fundamental and important book marketing issues can often be overlooked in the mad rush for book sales after you release your book.
+Easy book marketing tips for authors might sound a little trite.
+But the most fundamental and important book marketing issues can often be overlooked.
+Particularly in the mad rush for book sales after you release your book.

-While there are hundreds of ways to market a book, very few will work well unless you get the basics right first.
+There are many ways to market a book for an Indie author.
+However, very few will work well unless you get the basics right first.

 For many new authors, after they write a book it is then straight into publishing – but without a marketing plan.

-By failing to so so, you can waste money on Facebook Ads, miss the opportunity to send press releases and forget to investigate services that specialise in book launches.
+Without a marketing plan, you can waste money on Facebook Ads.
+You miss the opportunity to send press releases and forget to investigate services that specialise in book launches.

 Having a plan before you publish is always good advice.